 - 2. Perform a heat load calculation for electrical rooms to ensure the ventilation system is adequately sized to reject the heat. - 3.
 Where air quality is a concern, ensure that the electrical room is positively pressurized relative to surrounding areas.
 Pressurization is required in any area containing hazardous locations. - 4.
-Where corrosive gases are present, ensure that electrical rooms maintain a G1 Mild classification as per ISA 71.04-1985.
+Ensure that electrical rooms maintain a G1 Mild classification as per ISA 71.04.
 Where required, install a scrubber to address corrosive gases. - 5.
 Ensure sufficient ventilation is provided to exhaust any potential hydrogen off-gas from batteries. - 6.
 Filters are required on the air intake of all electrical rooms. - 7.
 Humidity control may be required if electrical equipment within the room is sensitive to this or if environmental conditions warrant it.

-18 ENGINEERING DESIGN TEAM RESPONSIBILITIES
+19 ENGINEERING DESIGN TEAM RESPONSIBILITIES

 - 1. Responsibility for deliverables - 1.1 All drawings and other deliverables related to a design are the responsibility of the design engineer. - 2.
-All electrical deliverables are to be sealed by a qualified professional engineer. - 3.
+All electrical deliverables are to be sealed by a qualified professional engineer registered in the Province of Manitoba. - 3.
 Completeness of drawings: - 3.1 All drawings shall be comprehensive in nature to allow for effective use in construction and maintenance.
 For example: partial single line drawings are not permitted. - 4.
-Update of existing drawings: - 4.1 If the project is an addition, expansion, upgrade or modification to an existing site or facility, existing drawings may require up-dating. - 4.1.1 Single line drawings must always be updated, such that a complete set of single line diagrams is provided for the facility. - 4.1.2 Panel schedule drawings must always be updated, such that a complete set of panel schedules is provided for the facility. - 4.1.3 Update of existing motor starter schematics and loop diagrams is required, wherever changes are being made to the content of the specific drawings. - 4.1.4 The update of existing electrical plan drawings to reflect new work is not typical, and is not required unless specifically identified by the City. - 4.1.5 The update of other existing electrical drawings is dependent upon the design engineer's scope of work, as agreed to with the City. - 5.
-As-Built Drawings: - 5.1 All electrical deliverables shall be updated to "as-built" status at the end of the project.
+Update of existing drawings: - 4.1 If the project is an addition, expansion, upgrade or modification to an existing site or facility, existing drawings may require up-dating. - a) Single line drawings must always be updated, such that a complete set of single line diagrams is provided for the facility. - b) Panel schedule drawings must always be updated, such that a complete set of panel schedules is provided for the facility. - c) Update of existing motor starter schematics and loop diagrams is required, wherever changes are being made to the content of the specific drawings. - d) The update of existing electrical plan drawings to reflect new work is not typical, and is not required unless specifically identified by the City. - e) The update of other existing electrical drawings is dependent upon the design engineer's scope of work, as agreed to with the City.

+As-Built Drawings:

+- 5.1 All electrical deliverables shall be updated to "as-built" status at the end of the project.
 The "as-built" documents shall incorporate Contractor mark-ups, inspections performed by the design team, change orders, RFIs, and other communication between the Contractor and Design Team. - 5.2 Unless otherwise specified by the City, as-built drawings will not be sealed (Otherwise known as record drawings). - 6.
-External, 3rd Party Consultants: - 6.1 Expertise and assistance may be required, from external 3rd party specialized consultants, outside of the primary electrical design team. - 6.2 Areas where an external 3rd party consultant may be utilized, with permission from the City, are: - 6.2.1 Analysis and design of grounding system. - 6.2.2 Design of project specific specialized systems and equipment. - 6.2.3 Medium-voltage protection systems. - 6.2.4 Fire detection, protection and alarm systems. - 6.2.5 Corrosion protection systems. - 6.2.6 Area classification.
+External, 3rd Party Consultants: - 6.1 Expertise and assistance may be required, from external 3rd party specialized consultants, outside of the primary electrical design team. - 6.2 Areas where an external 3rd party consultant may be utilized, with permission from the City, are: - a) Analysis and design of grounding system. - b) Design of project specific specialized systems and equipment. - c) Medium-voltage protection systems. - d) Fire detection, protection and alarm systems. - e) Corrosion protection systems. - f) Area classification.